konsumer/wequ/README.md

 A logical-operator-style array-searching utility.

-Short for "want everything query".
+Short for "We Query".
 Pronounced like "we koo".

 ## features